-2. Do not fill an uncharged battery.
 Bring water level up to just cover the plates, and complete filling after battery is fully charged.
 Use distilled water.
 Fill only to level indicated on battery.
+Do not fill an uncharged battery.

-1. Batteries which require unusually frequent watering may indicate overcharging.
+Batteries which require unusually frequent watering may indicate overcharging.
 Review charging practices and/or adjustment of transformer taps in charger.

-4. Gravity should be kept between 1175 (30% charged) and 1260 (100% charged, and gravity readings of all cells should be within a 10 point range.
+Gravity should be kept between 1175 (30% charged) and 1260 (100% charged), and gravity readings of all should be within 10 point range.
 When they are not, an equalizing charge should be applied.
 Refer to information under "Charging Time Chart" in Charger Handbook.
+4.

-5. Periodically check for loose terminal posts or loose connections to terminal posts, but not while batteriew are being charged.
+Periodically check for loose terminal posts or loose connections to terminal posts, but not while batteries Keep tops of batteries clean, and free of moisture, grease, and acid films.
+Any of these can cause current are being charged.
+5 ė seem unsatisfactory, until satisfactory charging continues for a four week period, then keep record on a monthly basis.

-unsatisfactory, until matisfactory charging continuem for a four week period, then keep record on a monthly basis.
-6. Keep tops of batteries clean, and free of moisture, grease, and acid films.
-Any of these can cause current leak-7.
 Keep weekly (or oftener) record as shown in above sample chart, for a new vehicle or when charging results